TKomericki/Rhetos-wiki/Low-level-object-model-concepts.md

 **where this code will end up**.
 For example, what local variables and other features are available to be used in your code snippet:

-1. In the Bookstore demo application open the generated file `dist\BookstoreRhetosServer\bin\Generated\ServerDom.Repositories.cs`.
+1. In the Bookstore demo application open the generated file `src\Bookstore.Service\obj\Rhetos\RhetosSource\Repositories\BookstoreRepositories.cs`.
 2. Find the `Save` method in `class Review_Repository`:
    * Note that it receives lists (IEnumerable) of items that will be inserted, updated and deleted, as parameters: `insertedNew`, `updatedNew` and `deletedIds`.